TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (iii) when

-evaluations warrant the need for a modified program of study at any time after
+evaluations warrant the need for a different program of study at any time after

 development of an initial graduation plan.